WithoutSin/ChristianFreedom/NotSeeingTheViolationsOfNonaggressionAgainstGodsPeople.md

 Not Seeing The Violations Of Nonaggression Against God's People

-Some of you may know, and other may be astonished to figure out, I am an ordained minister.
-As such most traditional schools of Christianity violate NAP (Non-Aggression Principle) in one way or another.

 # Problem 1 - The Unrecognized Violation of NAP. #

 Some Examples